-A second threat that some of the attackers take advantage of is manipulating the query packets.
+A threat that some of the attackers take advantage of is manipulating the query packets.
 They send multiple queries to recursive servers, but with a modified IP addresses, directing all of the generated traffic towards the victims.
 They use many servers, and if the traffic is high, they can crush the victims’ servers.

-Can you have safe recursive DNS servers?
+Can you have safe Recursive DNS servers?

 Yes, it is possible to secure your servers.
 We recommend you to use our Private DNS servers.
 They are hidden from the public eye and still have all of the premium features like TTL management, Cloud domains, Secondary DNS, SOA Settings and Hourly statistics